Email life hack: Save and edit mails using email draft

 In addition to simply saving unfinished emails, you can use a draft as a template for emails that you send regularly with the same or similar content or to more than one recipient.
 This is useful if you’ve put together complex content in a specific format, with special fonts or layout – using a draft email as a template will save you from having to redo all the formatting each time you want to send the message.

 So as a time-saving hack, save such emails as a draft and leave the spots where you need to personalize or update information blank.
-When it’s time to send the message, copy and paste the formatted text from your draft into a new email and customize it with the relevant information (date, recipient’s name, location, etc.) Keep your unchanged template in your Draft folder by pressing Save again.
+When it’s time to send the message, copy and paste the formatted text from your draft into a new email and customize it with the relevant information (date, recipient’s name, location, etc.) Keep your unchanged template in your Drafts folder by pressing Save again.

-If you are finished working on a draft but don’t want the email to arrive until a specific time, you can take advantage of a mail.com Premium feature: scheduled sending.
 Click the clock icon in the lower right corner of your Compose E-mail window and a pop-up menu will appear where you can enter the time and date you’d like the message to go out.
 After you have set your preferred time and clicked OK > Send, your message will be moved from the Drafts folder to the Outbox folder. mail.com will then send the email automatically at the scheduled time.

 If you found this article useful, why not leave us some feedback below!